 As someone new to trading, it can be quite confusing how to begin.
-I would recommend that all new investors read the guide to forex trading for beginners before they think about crafting their first trading plan.
+I would recommend that all new investors read the guide to forex trading before they think about crafting their first trading plan.
 If you already have, the next step is to understand what a trading plan is and how to create your trading plan.
 Some experienced traders may still not fully utilise a trading plan, so this article can also benefit them and help them increase their proficiency in the market.

-Whether you are going to start forex trading, index trading, or trading cryptocurrency CFDs, a trading plan is essential to get your journey started on the right track.
+Whether you are going to start forex trading, index trading, or cryptocurrency trading, a trading plan is essential to get your journey started on the right track.
 This article will follow a 4-step process that will help new traders understand just how important a trading plan can be and what different aspects they will need to consider.
 Firstly, let's discover exactly what a trading plan is.

 A trading plan is a strategic process for investors to follow when identifying and trading in a particular market.
 There is a set of variables a trading plan includes such as goals, risk, strategy, and trade management.

 The trading plan should be created and used by a single person but it’s a good idea to get an understanding of how other traders approach their plans.
 Some traders have different attitudes about the way they approach risk and capital, guiding the decision-making and process of their plan.